 As a condition to being nominated by an AC, an SO, or the Nominating Committee and seated on the Board, each Director-nominee shall be required to sign an irrevocable letter agreement that:

-Expresses a contractual commitment that: (1) Acknowledges that the nominating AC or SO, or, for directors nominated by the Nominating Committee, the Empowered Community, has the right to remove the director from service at any time and for any reason through the processes set out in the Bylaws (as described below); (2) Confirms that service as a director does not establish any employment or other relationship to ICANN, the Empowered Community, the ACs, the SOs, or the Nominating Committee, or the agents of any of them, that provides any due process rights related to termination of service as a director other than those specified in the Bylaws; and (3) Waives any and all claims against, and releases from all liability, ICANN, the Empowered Community, the ACs, the SOs, the Nominating Committee, and all of their agents, and any other individuals participating in the removal process, arising from or in connection with the removal process.
+Expresses a contractual commitment that: (1) Acknowledges that the nominating AC or SO, or, for Directors nominated by the Nominating Committee, the Empowered Community, has the right to remove the Director from service at any time and for any reason through the processes set out in the Bylaws (as described below); and (2) Confirms that service as a Director does not establish any employment or other relationship to ICANN, the Empowered Community, the ACs, the SOs, or the Nominating Committee, or the agents of any of them, that provides any due process rights related to termination of service as a Director other than those specified in the Bylaws.

-Provides a conditional irrevocable resignation from the Board that is automatically effective upon a final determination of removal through the individual director removal process or the full Board recall process upon communication of such decision to the Board (as set forth below).
+Provides a conditional irrevocable resignation from the Board that is automatically effective upon a final determination of removal through the individual Director removal process or the full Board recall process upon communication of such decision to the Board (as set forth below).

-Indemnification associated with the removal of individual ICANN Board directors:
+Indemnification associated with the removal of individual ICANN Board Directors:

-If a director initiates a lawsuit in connection with his or her removal or recall (for example, a director claims that he was libeled in the written rationale calling for his removal), ICANN will provide indemnification and advance expenses as provided below.
+If a Director initiates a lawsuit in connection with his or her removal or recall (for example, a Director claims that he was libeled in the written rationale calling for his removal), ICANN will provide indemnification and advance expenses as provided below.

-Indemnification will be available (i) to a member of an SO, an AC, the Nominating Committee, or the Empowered Community (ii) who is acting as a representative of such organization or committee (iii) for actions taken by such representative in such capacity pursuant to processes and procedures set forth in the Bylaws (for example, the chair of an SO submitting a written rationale for the removal of a director).
+Indemnification will be available (i) to a member of an SO, an AC, the Nominating Committee, or the Empowered Community (ii) who is acting as a representative of such organization or committee (iii) for actions taken by such representative in such capacity pursuant to processes and procedures set forth in the Bylaws (for example, the chair of an SO submitting a written rationale for the removal of a Director).

 As required by California law and consistent with ICANN's current Bylaws, indemnification will only be available if the actions were taken (i) in good faith and (ii) in a manner that the indemnified person reasonably believed to be in the best interests of ICANN.